 If you are claiming tax credits, you will be sent a renewal pack that tells you how to renew your tax credits.
 If it has a red line across the first page and says ‘reply now’ you will need to renew your tax credits (external link).

 If it has a black line and says ‘check now’, you will need to check your details are correct.
 If your details are correct you do not need to do anything and your tax credits will be automatically renewed.
-You must tell HMRC if your circumstances have changed or anything in your pack is incorrect.
+You must tell HMRC if your circumstances have changed (external link) or anything in your pack is incorrect.

 You must renew your tax credits by the date shown on your renewal pack.
 For most people, the date is 31 July.

 If you miss the deadline your tax credits payments will stop.
 You will be sent a statement and will have to pay back the tax credits you have received since 6 April.